spidasoftware/format/README.md

 Our general purpose formatter that was pulled together from different projects.
 The main file for this software is located in format-v[number]/format.
 This is a command line executable that is capable of integrating many other formatters into one application.
-So far, this formatter can automattically format java and groovy files, provided by many of the classes from the Eclipse API, as well as many of the classes from the Groovy-eclipse open source project.
+So far, this formatter can automatically format java and groovy files, provided by many of the classes from the Eclipse API, as well as many of the classes from the Groovy-eclipse open source project.